Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 Dr. Humberto Reinoso, Assistant Professor and Nurse Practitioner Coordinator at Mercer University

-Dr. Humberto Reinoso is an assistant professor and the nurse practitioner coordinator at Georgia Baptist College of Nursing of Mercer University.
-He received his MSN and his PhD in nursing from Barry University in Miami, Florida.
+Dr. Humberto Reinoso serves as an associate professor and nurse practitioner coordinator at Georgia Baptist College of Nursing of Mercer University.
+He received his PhD from Barry University in Miami, Florida.

-Prior to joining the faculty at Mercer University, Dr. Reinoso served as an adjunct faculty member at the University of Miami and at Barry University, where he taught undergraduate and graduate nursing students.
-He holds dual certification from the American Nurses Credentialing Center (ANCC) as a Family Nurse Practitioner (FNP) and Emergency Nurse Practitioner (ENP).
+Prior to joining Mercer University, Dr. Reinoso served as an adjunct faculty member at the University of Miami and Barry University, where he taught undergraduate and graduate nursing students.
+At Mercer, he coordinates the NP programs: family; adult-gerontology acute care; and adult-gerontology primary care.

 The State of Play for NPs in Georgia